 Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 12 credits in all enrollments for this course.
-RB: EPI 810 R: Open to masters students in the Epidemiology major.
+RB: EPI 810 R: Open to masters students in the Department of Epidemiology and Biostatistics.
 Approval of department.